kfpgk/libcpplog/README.md

 > Important: Make sure the `ostream` that has been passed to the `Logger` (either via constructor or via `setOutput()`) does not go out of scope while the logger is using it.
 This would result in <b>undefined behavior</b>.

 As an alternative to logging via `log()`, one can stream into the `logger` object using the stream insertion operator `<<`.
-When logging like this, use `LogStream()` to stream the currently configured log format, otherwise streaming will result in a raw log message without meta data.
+When logging like this, use `LogRequest()` to stream the currently configured log format, otherwise streaming will result in a raw log message without meta data.

 The default log format is equivalent to the one presented by <em>Marius Bancila</em> on his blog post [Writing a simple logging function in C++20](https://mariusbancila.ro/blog/2021/07/03/writing-a-simple-logging-function-in-c20/) and looks like this (example):